cloudogu/ecosystem/docs/operations/unattended_upgrades_en.md

 The output should be: `APT::Periodic::Unattended-Upgrade "1";`

 ## Troubleshooting
-### Ubuntu versions <= 16.04 will longer receives apt updates
+## Ubuntu versions <= 16.04 no longer receive apt updates.
-In April 2021, the LTS version of [Ubuntu 16.04 will no longer receive updates](https://ubuntu.com/about/release-cycle).
+As of April 2021, the LTS version of [Ubuntu 16.04 will no longer receive updates](https://ubuntu.com/about/release-cycle).
-Subsequently, the Cloudogu Ecosystem will also no longer support Ubuntu version 16.04.
-For this reason, the apt repository from which updates are pulled has also been changed.
+For this reason, the Cloudogu Ecosystem (CES) will also no longer support Ubuntu version 16.04.
+In addition, Cloudogu's apt repository, from which the Cloudogu EcoSystem apt packages are pulled, has also been changed.
-If you are now using an older Cloduogu version, we suggest you update your Ubuntu version to at least 18.04.
-If you should now use:
+If you are now using an older Cloudogu version, we suggest you update your Ubuntu version to at least 18.04.
+Please run an update with the following commands first:
 ```shell
 apt-get update
 apt-get upgrade
 ```
-to perform an update.
-If you still do not receive any updates we recommend to consult the file `/etc/apt/sources.list.d/ces.list`.
-Here the link must point to the apt-repo ` https://apt.cloudogu.com/ces/`.
-The version of the ces-commons should also be at least. `0.8.0`.
+The package `ces-commons` should now be installed in at least version `0.8.0`.
 This can be checked with the command `apt list | grep ces-commons`.

+If you still do not receive updates for CES packages we recommend to check the file `/etc/apt/sources.list.d/ces.list`.
+This should contain a line of the form `deb [arch=amd64] https://apt.cloudogu.com/ces/ bionic main`.